niebert/PanDocElectron/README.md

 LaTeX is needed to convert the Documents.
 * Install MacTeX [https://tug.org/mactex/](https://tug.org/mactex/)

+### 6.8 Install PanDoc on Linux
+The main package used by PanDocElectron is PanDoc itself

+> `brew install pandoc`

-### 6.8 Optional: Install Atom Editor to Modify the PanDocElectron
+### 6.9 Optional: Install Atom Editor to Modify the PanDocElectron
 PanDocElectron is a HTML/Javascript Application that can be modified and tailored to your needs with a minor HTML/Javascript knowledge.
 The Atom Editor is recommended as developing environment together with electron:
 Download and install from  the following website:

 * [https://atom.io/](https://atom.io/)

-### 6.9 XCode for MacOSX
+### 6.10 XCode for MacOSX
 Please install Xcode form the AppStore for your MacOSX system as developer environment:
 * [https://developer.apple.com/xcode/download](https://developer.apple.com/xcode/download)
 * The X-Server on MacOSX is implemented by [XQuatz](https://www.xquartz.org/).
 Install XQuartz on your MacOSX with DMG-Installer.

-### 6.10  Optional: Install Atom Editor to Modify the PanDocElectron
+### 6.11  Optional: Install Atom Editor to Modify the PanDocElectron
 PanDocElectron is a HTML/Javascript Application that can be modified and tailored to your needs with a minor HTML/Javascript knowledge.
 The Atom Editor is recommended as developing environment together with electron:
 Download and install from  the following website: